globocom/loopback-jsonschema/README.md

 ### Dynamically defining Loopback models from a JSON Schema

-To dynamically define a new Loopback model just create a new instance of the JsonSchema model provided by loopback-jsonschema.
+To dynamically define a new Loopback model just create a new instance of the ItemSchema model provided by loopback-jsonschema.
 Doing this via the REST interface is as simples as POSTing a valid JSON Schema, as follows:

 ```
 # person.json